 3. Sumimasen (すみません)

-Not only gomennasai, this phrase is considerably one of the most common ways to apologize in Japan in the everyday life as well.
-We can use this phrase as a light and useful apology when we have unintentionally stepped on someone for example when we just bump into someone on their way in the street or when we want to call staffs in the restaurant or supermarket.
+As well as gomennasai, this phrase is one of the most common ways of apologising in everyday life in Japan.
+We can use this phrase as an easy and useful apology when we have unintentionally stepped on someone, for example when we bump into someone on the street, or when we want to call out to the staff in a restaurant or supermarket.

-Interestingly, “sumimasen” is also can be used to express a feeling of gratitude or thankfulness similar like arigatou.
-Why?
-It is because the original kanji (Japanese Character) or sumimasen which is (済みません) has original meaning in Japanese as “it cannot be settled/completed” that can be elaborated into the two following expressions below:
+Interestingly, “sumimasen” can also be used to express a feeling of gratitude or thankfulness, similar to arigatou.
+Why is this?
+It is because the original kanji (Japanese character) or sumimasen, which is (済みません), has an original meaning in Japanese as “it cannot be settled/completed”, which can be elaborated into the following two expressions:

-- I cannot fully express my regretful for what had happened and I apologize.
+- I cannot fully express my regret for what has happened and I apologise.

-- I cannot thank you enough for giving such great efforts for me.
+- I cannot thank you enough for going to such lengths for me.

-The meaning of this phrase in English as follows:
+The meaning of this phrase in English is as follows:

 - すみません: sumimasen, sorry!
 Or excuse me!

-- すみませんでした: sumimasen deshita, I am sorry for what I did in the past (when the word ‘deshita’ is added, it means the word works as the past form in Japanese.)
+- すみませんでした: sumimasen deshita, I am sorry for what I did in the past (when the word ‘deshita’ is added, it means the word works as a past tense in Japanese).